sharmakrishna1010/Jarvis-AI/README.md

 # J.A.R.V.I.S. - Intelligent AI Desktop Assistant

 An advanced, modular, and voice-activated AI desktop assistant built with Python.
 J.A.R.V.I.S. operates as an active agent, utilizing a Tool Registry pattern to intelligently route actions, manage files, and bootstrap development projects.
-It features a highly resilient Multi-Brain LLM fallback architecture (Google Gemini → Mistral → OpenRouter) and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.
+It features a resilient Multi-Brain LLM fallback architecture (Google Gemini → Mistral → OpenRouter), persistent vector-based memory, and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.

-## ✨ Features
+## Features
-* **Multi-Brain Fallback System:** Uses `gemini-2.5-flash` as the primary reasoning engine for complex action routing, with an automatic, seamless fallback cascade to `mistral-small-latest` and then OpenRouter's free pool as the final safety net.
-This ensures zero downtime during rate limits or server outages.
+* **Multi-Brain Fallback System:** Uses `gemini-2.5-flash` as the primary reasoning engine for complex action routing, with an automatic, seamless fallback cascade to `mistral-small-latest` and OpenRouter's free pool as the final safety net.
+* **Persistent Long-Term Memory:** Integrates a local ChromaDB vector database to provide semantic search and stateful recall, allowing the agent to remember user preferences and past conversations across system reboots.
+* **Dynamic Context Awareness:** Automatically injects real-time date, time, and location data into the agent's processing pipeline for accurate, context-aware responses without relying on web searches.
 * **Multi-Mode Interface:** Select how you interact based on your environment:
   * *Voice Mode:* Standard hands-free speech recognition.
   * *Night Mode:* Type your commands, but J.A.R.V.I.S. replies audibly through your headphones.
   * *Silent Mode:* Pure text input/output for quiet environments.
 * **Scalable Tool Registry:** Built on an extensible dispatcher pattern.
-The AI outputs structured `[ACTION]` tags, which Python dynamically routes to isolated tools without relying on raw, fragile shell commands.
+The AI outputs structured action tags, which Python dynamically routes to isolated tools without relying on raw, fragile shell commands.
-* **Local GPU-Accelerated Voice:** Uses Kokoro-82M running locally on PyTorch/CUDA for incredibly fast and realistic voice synthesis.
+* **Local GPU-Accelerated Voice:** Uses Kokoro-82M running locally on PyTorch/CUDA (configured with a crisp British dialect) for incredibly fast and realistic voice synthesis.
-* **Built-in Developer Tools:** Natively understands how to bootstrap React, Next.js, Django, and Flutter apps in specified local directories via standard paths (e.g., "Downloads" or "Desktop").
+* **Built-in Developer Tools:** Natively understands how to bootstrap React, Next.js, Django, and Flutter apps in specified local directories via standard paths.
 * **Command Security Firewall:** Includes a strict blocklist to intercept and block destructive terminal operations.

-## 🛠️ Prerequisites
+## Prerequisites
 * **Python 3.12** (Highly recommended for package compatibility)
 * **NVIDIA GPU** with CUDA support (for fast local TTS)
 * **eSpeak-NG**: Required backend for Kokoro TTS.
 [Download here](https://github.com/espeak-ng/espeak-ng/releases) (Windows `.msi` installer).

-## 🚀 Installation & Setup
+## Installation & Setup

 **1. Clone the repository**
 ```bash